 Narrator is a screen-reading app built into Windows 10.
-This guide describes how to use Narrator with the Windows 10 Anniversary Update on desktop PCs, providing you with enough info to start exploring Windows, using apps, and browsing the web.
+This guide describes how to use Narrator with the Windows 10 Fall Creators Update on desktop PCs, providing you with enough info to start exploring Windows, using apps, and browsing the web.
 It’s written for those who use a screen reader regularly.

 To use this guide, choose a link from the following table of contents.
 When you’re done reading a chapter or appendix, select the Back button in your browser to return to this page and select another chapter.
 There are also links at the end of each chapter and appendix to go to the next chapter or return to this table of contents.

 Following the table of contents on this page is a section about what's new in Narrator in the Windows 10 Fall Creators Update.

 Table of contents

 |Chapter||What's in it|

 |Chapter 1: Introducing Narrator||An overview of Narrator including how to start and stop it.|